junxit/us-congress-bills-110/metadata.md

 - 2007-01-04 — Introduced in House
 - 2007-01-04 — Introduced in House
 - 2007-01-04 — Referred to the House Committee on Natural Resources.
+- 2007-01-05 — Sponsor introductory remarks on measure.
+(CR E11)
+- 2007-02-07 — Referred to the Subcommittee on National Parks, Forests and Public Lands.
+- 2007-03-29 — Subcommittee Hearings Held.
+- 2007-06-28 — Committee Consideration and Mark-up Session Held.
+- 2007-06-28 — Ordered to be Reported (Amended) by Voice Vote.
+- 2007-06-28 — Subcommittee on National Parks, Forests, and Public Lands Discharged.
+- 2007-08-04 — Placed on the Union Calendar, Calendar No. 197.
+- 2007-08-04 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+110-310.
+- 2007-08-04 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+110-310.